helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 These types work as repository parameters, automatic results, generated keys, record components, imperative bind values, and typed row reads.
-For another Java type, store a portable representation using supported scalar columns and convert it in application code or a row mapper.
+For another Java type, store a portable representation and convert it in application code or a row mapper.

-In particular, Data JDBC does not map `OffsetTime` or `OffsetDateTime` implicitly because supported databases do not preserve those values consistently.
-Store the local value and offset separately, or store an ISO 8601 value in a character column, and reconstruct the value in a row mapper.
+Data JDBC does not map `OffsetTime` or `OffsetDateTime` implicitly because databases do not preserve those values consistently.
+Store the local value and offset separately, or store an ISO 8601 value in a character column and reconstruct the value in a row mapper.

-### Row Mappers
+### Custom Row Mapping

-Implement `JdbcClient.RowMapper<T>` when automatic scalar or record mapping does not fit the result.
-Register each mapper used by a repository as a Service Registry service.
+Implement `JdbcClient.RowMapper<T>` when automatic mapping does not fit the result.
+Register the mapper as a Service Registry service, then select it with `@Jdbc.RowMapper`:

-Specify a mapper class in `@Jdbc.RowMapper` to select a particular mapper
-service:

 ```java
 @Service.Singleton